arjun703/itsVidTime/README.md

 - When server receives "startCall" event, the server checks whether there are any free users(the users who are not currently on call)

 - Suppose the server retrieves free user B, then the socket id of users A and B are removed from the pool of waiting list.
-So those users form another row in database table(to track currently busy users).
+So those users form another row in database table currently_on_call (to track busy users).
 Then the server emits another event "proceedToCall" to both users A and B

 - In case no any user is available, the server emits "userNotFound" event to the caller(user A in this case) by the help of socket id

 - When "proceedToCall" event is received by both users, WebRTC comes into play for the exchange of video data between them

-- when the call terminates or they are disconected to internet, the socket id of those users are first removed from the currently_on_call list, and they are inserted to waiting list
+- when the call terminates (one of the users clicks on "End Call" button, the socket id of those users are first removed from the currently_on_call list, and they are inserted to waiting list

+- if the users are disconnected from internet, they are removed from the waiting list table as well as currently_on_call (in case they were)

 # Main file holding logic for video call